ePro-lab/Lambda-Calculus/README.md

 # Lambda-Calculus
-Lambda-Calculus is a program for calulating lambda terms and showing each beta reduction and alpha conversion step to reach the solution.
+Lambda-Calculus is a program for calculating lambda terms and showing each beta reduction and alpha conversion step to reach the solution.

 ## How to use
 ### Installation